 - Report the incident.
-Tell the owner or manager what happened, but don’t admit to any fault.
+Tell the owner or manager what happened, but don’t admit fault.
 Notify them of the hazard or condition that caused your injury and the location of it on the property.
-Request that they file an incident report and get a copy of it for your records.
+Request they file an incident report and get a copy for your records.
 Make sure to write down their name and contact information in case you need to speak with them again.

 - Take pictures of the scene.
 Before you leave the property, be sure to take photos of the area where you got hurt.
-If there’s an obstruction, damage, or other type of hazard that led to your injury, you need a picture of it before someone repairs or removes it.
+If an obstruction, damage, or other type of hazard led to your injury, you need a picture before someone repairs or removes it.

 - Get witness information.
 If anyone saw what happened, get their name and phone number.

 - Hire a lawyer.
-A premises liability lawyer from Abel Law Firm can handle your entire case for you.
+A premises liability lawyer from Abel Law Firm can handle your entire case.
 We will guide you through each step and protect your rights.

 Statute of Limitations in Oklahoma

 A statute of limitations is the time limit to file a lawsuit in the civil court system.
 In the state of Oklahoma, the statute of limitations in premises liability cases is two years.
-If you think the property owner caused the dangerous condition that prompted your injury, you must sue them within two years from the date of the accident.
+If you think the property owner caused the dangerous condition that prompted your injury, you must use them within two years from the accident date.

 Once the statute of limitations passes, the court will likely dismiss your case if you try to file.
-The deadline is strict, and you can’t pursue any type of financial compensation if it passes.
-That’s why it’s vital to hire a premises liability lawyer immediately after the incident to ensure you don’t lose your opportunity.
+The deadline is strict; you can’t pursue any financial compensation if it passes.
+That’s why hiring a premises liability lawyer immediately after the incident is vital to ensure you don’t lose your opportunity.